-9 Hidden Features on Cruise Ships You Had No Idea Existed
+10 Hidden Features on Cruise Ships You Had No Idea Existed

 The secrets on board

-If you’re lucky enough to be hitting the high seas on a cruise, there’s likely to be some things you won’t be able to do on cruises anymore.
+If you’re lucky enough to be hitting the high seas on a cruise, it might look a little different than the last time you set sail, as there are some things you won’t be able to do on cruises anymore as the industry resets post-pandemic and works toward a more eco-friendly future.
 Whether you’re a cruise newbie or a veteran sailor, after a week or so on a ship you might think you know it pretty well.
 The thing is, most cruise ships are so massive and complicated that it’s likely guests will never be able to know all the secrets cruise lines won’t tell you.

-Many people don’t know that the walls of your cruise ship cabin are magnetic.
-Bring some magnets the next time you hit the open seas to hang up your schedule or any other papers the cruise line might give you.
+Many people don’t know that the walls of your cruise ship cabin are magnetic, which is why magnetic hooks should be at the top of your cruise packing list.
+You can use them to hang up your clothes, bags or any papers the cruise line might give you.
 If you have a lot of people in your room, you can even hang up a shower curtain to create some privacy.
 Hanging clutter also keeps your room cleaner, which allows your steward to tidy up more easily!
-You don’t have to clean on your vacation, but being super messy is one of the things polite people never do on cruises.

 Our experts outlined two hidden benefits to choosing your cabin: more cabin space, and access to a bigger bathroom.
-“One insider tip for booking a room with extra space is looking for ‘hump rooms’ where the curve of the ship means the balconies are larger, but they sell in the same category (and for the same price) as other balcony rooms,” says Barbour.
+“One insider tip for booking a room with extra space is looking for ‘hump rooms,’ where the curve of the ship means the balconies are larger, but they sell in the same category (and for the same price) as other balcony rooms,” says Barbour.
 “These are the most desirable cabins for experienced cruisers.”

-Camosse has a tip for those who like to take their time getting ready.
+Jeremy Camosse, owner of cruise accessories company Cruise On and the author of Cruise Hacks, has a tip for those who like to take their time getting ready.
 “Your cruise cabin bathroom is tiny,” he says.
 But if you book a cabin near the gym, you can “use the luxurious gym bathroom for more room and comfort.”
-Location is everything!
-That’s why these cruise lines have set up their own private islands.
+You don’t have to clean on your vacation, but being super messy is one of the things polite people never do on cruises.

-One of the most difficult parts about going on a cruise is finding a place to store all of your clothes and toiletries in your tiny room.
-Cabin designers know this is an issue and often add extra storage behind a mirror, under the bed, or in an ottoman.
+One of the most difficult parts about going on a cruise is finding a place to store all your clothes and toiletries in your tiny room.
+Cabin designers know this is an issue and often add extra storage behind a mirror, under the bed or in an ottoman.
 You can even find USB charging ports behind your cruise cabin television.
 Ask your cabin steward for a tour of your room if you can’t find any extra storage.
-While you’re at it, ask them for a robe, too, says Camosse.
+While you’re at it, ask them for a robe too, says Camosse.
 Keeping warm is one of the best ways to avoid getting sick on a cruise.

 The chance to save on your next cruise

 If you’re loving your current cruise, it might be time to start thinking about your next one.
-David Smith, marketing director for the Cruise Line, recommends looking into booking your next cruise even before you’ve finished your current one.
-“Generally, most cruise ships will have a sales agent office somewhere on the ship, it’s normally located close to the front desk,” he says. “[Using] the sale agent is a great way to confirm your next sailing for a lower price—there are some fantastic discounts to be had, many of which won’t be available when you return home.”
+David Smith, marketing director for The Cruise Line, recommends looking into booking your next cruise even before you’ve finished your current one.
+“Generally, most cruise ships will have a sales agent office somewhere on the ship, normally located close to the front desk,” he says. “[Using] the sales agent is a great way to confirm your next sailing for a lower price—there are some fantastic discounts to be had, many of which won’t be available when you return home.”
 We all love a bargain, especially when it’s on a vacation.
 Even better, with all the world and two hemispheres on offer from a cruise ship, here’s the best cruise for every month of the year.